the taste space – steam, bake, boil, shake!

 Roasted Vegetable Ribollita

-Posted in Favourites, Mains (Vegetarian), Soups by janet @ the taste space on March 5, 2013
+In Favourites, Mains (Vegetarian), Soups on March 5, 2013 at 5:55 AM

 I am loving the conversations from the last post about the evidence surrounding eating a Mediterranean diet.
 The New York Times wrote a follow-up article that summarizes my feelings pretty closely: there is a surprising lack of evidence for nutritional recommendations.
 While in medical school, I remember being taught that the only thing shown to keep weight loss on long-term was bariatric surgery.
 Perhaps that is because the proper studies have not be done.
 To be fair, I learned the DASH diet with was better than any single medication to reduce high blood pressure.
 Hopefully, the flurry of interest from this past study will propel researchers to investigate plant-based whole foods eats.
 The New York Times suggested a vegan diet is not a long-term option, but I disagree.

 Onwards with another Mediterranean meal?
-Vegan AND delicious? :)
+Vegan AND delicious? 🙂

 I love it when I know it is going to be a good week.
 By Sunday, after I do my batch cooking and a bit of taste testing, I have a good idea how my meals will be for the week.
 Flops or wins?
 I never seem to know with these Random Recipes.